Temporary Humanitarian Stay pathway

 Applying for another visa

-Ukrainian subclass 786 visa holders who wish to stay in Australia will require a bar lift to apply for a further visa.
+Ukrainian subclass 786 visa holders who wish to stay in Australia will need a bar lift to apply for a further visa.

 In exceptional circumstances, we may lift the bar to allow you to make a further visa application in Australia.
-Exceptional circumstances may include, but are not limited to:
+Exceptional circumstances may include, but are not limited to where:

 Babies born in Australia to subclass 786 holders